Common Juniper identification

 The Common Juniper Juniperus communis is a conifer native to Britain, Northern Eurasia and North America.
 It grows naturally on chalk and limestone hillsides, although in wet areas it can grow in acid bogs.
 It is rarely planted in gardens but there are many ‘varieties’ such as ‘Hibernica’ sold in Garden Centres.
 It is a shrub that does not reach more than 6m in height.
-Its leaves are spiky and in threes, needles with broad white band, blue/black berries, shrubby shape.
+Common Juniper identification – conifer needles spiky and in threes, needles with broad white band, blue/black berries, shrubby shape.
 The cones look like berries.
 They are used as a flavouring agent in food, beer and gin.
 Click on any photo to enlarge it.

 Conifers usually have male and female cones on the same tree but Junipers are dioecious with male and female on different shrubs.
 Pollen cones, like male flowers, release pollen and seed cones, like female flowers, develop seeds.
 These are pollen cones in the early stage of growth in March before they release pollen.